ikechidiogo19/Pixar-film-analysis/README.md

 ## 📌 Findings

 - Tory story has a ROI of (12.147) followed by finding Nemo (8.266) and inside out 2 (7.490)
-- Very high budget films performed exceptionally well with a sum total of ($124,833,591,462), followed by high budget films ($2,099,645,228) and Moderate budget films ($2,013,815,346) it is also worth to note that very high budget films are 18 in number while high budget films and Moderate budget films are 5 and 3 respectively.
+- Very high budget films performed exceptionally well with a sum total of ($124,833,591,462), followed by high budget films ($2,099,645,228) and Moderate budget films ($2,013,815,346)
-- Films earn less domestically in the US/Canada box office at ($6,931,243,909) While internationally films earn ($10,111,357,027)
+- International markets contributed more revenue ($10.1B) than domestic ($6.9B).
-- Soul and Luca had the highest share of international revenue at 99.2% and 97.4% respectively.
+- Films like Soul and Luca earned over 97% of their box office revenue internationally.
 - Very high budget films perform better followed by Moderate budget then high budget.
 - Cars 2, Cars 3 are films where critics and audiences strongly disagree.
-- Turning red (-0.875), Onward (-0.188), Soul (-0.187) are high budget films that had the worst ROI.
+- Turning Red, Onward, and Soul had negative ROI despite large budgets, indicating underperformance possibly due to audience reception..
 - Toy story (12.147) performed the most followed by finding nemo (8.266) and the incredible (5.863) where the low budget films that overperformed with High ROI